 Focus on what’s within your control in life & leadership.

 When things go wrong, what do you focus on first?
 The world outside you or the world within you?
 The following is a video and activity overview from Part 2 of the 2020 SRC Leadership Development Workshop.
-Click Here for Part 1.https://www.youtube.com/watch?v=JVEjYGl9c0k Incredible change happens in your life when you decide to take control of...
+Click Here for Part 1. https://www.youtube.com/watch?v=JVEjYGl9c0k Incredible change happens in your life when you decide to take control...
 Continue Reading →

 Strength Based Leadership: ReThink Challenges

-On January 11, 2020, I had the opportunity to work with the student leadership team at St. Clair College in Windsor Ontario.
-MISSION AND VISION The goal was to strengthen the bonds between team members and harness the power of their mission for the 12,500 students on campus.
-We talked about the many ways challenges...
+Leadership Training and Development I had the opportunity to work with the student leadership team at St. Clair College in Windsor Ontario.
+The goal was to strengthen the bonds between SRC team members and harness the power of their mission to 1) support, 2) lead, and 3) advocate for students at St. Clair College.
+We talked...
 Continue Reading →

 Posttraumatic Growth: Can Adversity Be Good for You?